coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    does not exceed the printing width (see :opt:`Printing Width`).
 At the time of writing this documentation, it is off by default.

-.. opt:: Printing Unfocused
+.. flag:: Printing Unfocused

    This option controls whether unfocused goals are displayed.
 Such goals are created by focusing other goals with bullets (see :ref:`bullets` or :ref:`curly braces <curly-braces>`).
 It is off by default.

-.. opt:: Printing Dependent Evars Line
+.. flag:: Printing Dependent Evars Line

    This option controls the printing of the “(dependent evars: …)” line when ``-emacs`` is passed.